-- You cannot pair your phone while the vehicle is moving. - Your phone must be in the discoverable or search mode when pairing the phone.
-Refer to your phone's manual. - Up to six phones can be paired. - Your phone's battery may drain faster when it is paired to HFL. - If your phone is not ready for pairing or not found by the system within three minutes, the system will time out and returns to idle.
+- You cannot pair your phone while the vehicle is moving. - Up to six phones can be paired. - Your phone's battery may drain faster when it is connected to HFL. - If your phone is not ready for pairing or not found by the system within three minutes, the system will time out and returns to idle.